Yankees vs. Rangers Player Props Betting Odds

 Torres Stats

-- Torres has recorded 22 hits with three doubles, a triple, four home runs and 17 walks.
+- Torres has collected 22 hits with three doubles, a triple, four home runs and 17 walks.
 He has driven in 10 runs with five stolen bases.

 Torres Recent Games